I have goats and I love them.

 If it tells you anything, I have a sticker that reads ‘Goat Mom’ on the back of my truck.
 Maybe it’s a little embarrassing for my passengers, but I want the world to know that I am a proud goat owner and just how much joy they bring to my day.

 That said, today you will learn everything you should know about feeding your goat.
-Hopefully, this will help you gain a little more knowledge before you bring your four-legged babies home.
+Hopefully, this will help you gain a little more knowledge before you bring your 4-legged babies home.

 Great, let’s get started.